TritonDataCenter/sdc-cloudapi/docs/index.md

 tags can be applied to CloudAPI resources.

 * Version 7.3.0 adds support for network fabrics (software-defined networking).
-This allows the creation of virtuan LANs and layer-three networks.
+This allows the creation of virtual LANs and layer-three networks.

 * Version 8.0.0 adds a `brand` attribute to VMs, which is more granular than the existing `type` (now deprecated), and a `docker` boolean attribute as well,